Eigenvalue bounds for distance-edge colorings: Introduction

 \section{Introduction}

-Given a graph $G = (V, E)$ and a positive integer $t$, a \emph{distance-$t$ edge-colouring} of $G$ is a colouring of the edges such that no two edges within distance $t$ are given the same colour.
-Here, the \emph{distance between two edges} is defined as the number of vertices in a shortest path between them.
+Given a graph $G = (V, E)$ and a positive integer $t$, a \emph{distance-$t$ edge-colouring} of $G$ is a colouring of the edges of $G$ such that no two edges within distance $t$ are given the same colour.
+Here, the \emph{distance between two edges} is defined as the length of the shortest path which contains a vertex from both edges.
 Incident edges have distance $1$ and thus a distance-$1$ edge-colouring is just a proper edge-colouring.
 The \emph{distance-$t$ chromatic index} of a graph $G$, denoted by $\chi_t'(G)$, is the smallest number of colours required to colour all the edges of $G$, such that no two edges within distance $t$ share a colour.
 The \emph{distance-$t$ chromatic number} of graph, denoted by $\chi_t(G)$, is the smallest number of colours required to colour all the vertices of $G$, such that no two vertices within distance $t$ share a colour.
 The \emph{$t$-th power of a graph} $G$, denoted by $G^t$, is a graph which has the same vertex set as $G$, and two vertices are adjacent if and only if they are within distance $t$ in $G$.
 The \emph{line graph} of a graph $G=(V,E)$, denoted by $L(G)$, has as vertex set $E$, with two vertices adjacent if and only if their corresponding edges in $V$ are adjacent.
 The distance-$t$ edge-colouring problem is related to colouring powers of graphs as follows

-Research into the classical $t=1$ case goes quite a way back.
-In particular, in 1964 Vizing, in the form of his eponymous theorem, proved that $\chi'(G) \in \{\Delta, \Delta+1\}$, where $\Delta$ is the maximum degree of $G$.
+Research into the classical $t=1$ case goes way back.
+In 1964, Vizing, in the form of his eponymous theorem, proved that $\chi'(G) \in \{\Delta, \Delta+1\}$, where $\Delta$ is the maximum degree of $G$.
 However, determining whether $\chi'(G)$ is $\Delta$ or $\Delta+1$ remains an NP-complete problem \cite{holyer_np-completeness_1981}, even for regular graphs \cite{leven_np_1983}.

 Distance-$2$ edge-colourings (also known as \emph{strong edge-colourings}) have a rich history which goes back to 1985 (cf. \cite{faudree_induced_1989}), and its research has been largely focused on the following conjecture by Erdős and Nešetřil: